-Following the success of The World’s 50 Best Restaurants, sponsored by S.Pellegrino & Acqua Panna, over the last 19 years and the establishment of both Asia’s 50 Best Restaurants and Latin America’s 50 Best Restaurants since 2013, 50 Best is launching Middle East & North Africa's 50 Best Restaurants to shine a much-deserved spotlight on the region as a world-class culinary destination.
-The inaugural Middle East & North Africa’s 50 Best Restaurants event programme provides a unique opportunity to unite chefs, gourmets, and journalists in celebration of the cuisine, hospitality, and talent of the region’s restaurant sector.
+Following the success of The World’s 50 Best Restaurants, sponsored by S.Pellegrino & Acqua Panna, over the last 19 years and the establishment of both Asia’s 50 Best Restaurants and Latin America’s 50 Best Restaurants since 2013, 50 Best launched Middle East & North Africa's 50 Best Restaurants to shine a much-deserved spotlight on the region as a world-class culinary destination.
+The inaugural Middle East & North Africa’s 50 Best Restaurants event programme in 2022 provided a unique opportunity to unite chefs, gourmets, and journalists in celebration of the cuisine, hospitality, and talent of the region’s restaurant sector.

 The UAE capital has been establishing itself as a culinary force for some time, with the launch of initiatives such as Abu Dhabi Culinary Season, the Emirati Cuisine Programme, and the Abu Dhabi Food Festival, providing broader cultural and hospitality experiences for both visitors and residents alike.
 Bringing year-round food and beverage-inspired events to the capital as well as being home to numerous restaurants and chefs pushing culinary boundaries, Abu Dhabi offers an inspiring mix of unique, experiential and world-class dining offerings in incredible locations, and is a clear choice to be the host city for 50 Best’s new regional restaurant awards program.
 The city also has world-class infrastructure and great international accessibility, which will help facilitate the hosting of a successful event programme.